High Point Public Records Directory

 Law Enforcement

 Law enforcement in Guilford County operates through several agencies working in concert.
 The High Point Police Department handles policing within city limits, while the Greensboro Police Department covers that municipality and the Guilford County Sheriff's Office manages unincorporated areas.
 These departments coordinate regularly on major crimes and incidents that cross jurisdictional lines.
-Joint task forces and shared resources strengthen public safety throughout the county, ensuring that serious cases receive the attention they demand regardless of which side of a boundary they occur.
+Joint task forces and shared resources strengthen public safety throughout the county, so that serious cases receive the attention they demand regardless of which side of a boundary they occur.

 Jail & Inmate Records

-The Guilford County Detention Center in Greensboro serves as the primary holding facility for anyone arrested throughout Guilford County.
+The Guilford County Detention Center in Greensboro is the primary holding facility for anyone arrested throughout Guilford County.
 During booking, detainees are fingerprinted, photographed, and their personal information is recorded into the system.
 The sheriff's office website offers an inmate lookup tool that allows the public to search for current detainees.
 Visitation requires advance scheduling and strict adherence to facility guidelines, including identification checks.

 North Carolina's bond and bail process permits release upon payment of a set amount, which can be arranged directly through the facility or via a bail bondsman.
 Those seeking recently arrested individuals can use the online inmate search tool provided by the sheriff's office.